 So, how do we treat this as an internal problem and minimize trauma, fear and anxiety for our kids?

-With deliberate conversation.
-This conversation will help to create a caring culture and emotionally intelligent kids.
-It has two parts.
+With deliberate conversations.
+These conversations will help create a caring culture and emotionally intelligent kids.
+There are two parts.

 PART ONE: Teach emotional intelligence.

 Sometimes, anxiety causes us to think that honoring our feelings isn’t important, but being emotionally intelligent can help us to relieve anxiety, make wise choices, to lead others, have healthy relationships, and even become more efficient with our bodies and minds.
 (Being emotionally intelligent can help our kids have better test scores and be better in competition too.)

 So, regarding school lockdowns, here is how we can begin to teach our kids emotional intelligence: